Surfshark vs. ExpressVPN 2025: Two of the Best Duke It Out

 The interfaces of both Windows apps were intuitive and easy to use.
 We had no issues navigating the server lists or finding available features in the settings.
 And we barely had to wait at all when connecting to different servers.

-Both Surfshark and ExpressVPN provide customer service options in the form of 24/7 live chat, email, and online guides.
+Both Surfshark and ExpressVPN offer customer service via 24/7 live chat, email, and online guides.
 There’s no option to call a support number or participate in official community forums with either VPN, which is common for many popular VPN services.

-It should be noted that not every major VPN provider offers 24/7 customer support, or you might have to be a paying subscriber to access this feature.
+It should be noted that not every major VPN provider offers 24/7 customer support, and you might need to be a paying subscriber to access it.
 But with Surfshark and ExpressVPN, you can access the live chat feature 24/7 from their websites, whether you have a subscription or not.
+But with Surfshark, you can also reach a live agent through social media.

 Is Surfshark better than ExpressVPN?

 Both Surfshark and ExpressVPN are fast and secure VPNs, but Surfshark is much cheaper.
-Surfshark starts off as low as $2.03 per month, while ExpressVPN starts off at $8.32 per month, which is more than quadruple the price.
+Surfshark starts off as low as $1.99/mo, while ExpressVPN starts off at $3.49/mo.
 Unless there’s a specific reason you want ExpressVPN, such as its server selection, Surfshark is likely the better, cheaper option.

 Is Surfshark owned by ExpressVPN?

 No, Surfshark is owned by Nord Security, the parent company of NordVPN.
-ExpressVPN is owned by Kape Technologies, the parent company of CyberGhost VPN, ZenMate VPN, and Private Internet Access.
+ExpressVPN is owned by Kape Technologies, the parent company of CyberGhost and Private Internet Access.
 Surfshark and ExpressVPN are both popular VPN providers, but they’re owned by different companies.

 What’s better than Surfshark?